ytyeoh/toyota/content/blog/vios.en.md

      description= "Designed for a more dynamic driving experience in both auto and manual modes.
 With improved acceleration from more responsive gear changes at every ratio.
 Provides best-in-class fuel efficiency." img= "vios-25"

-### 360-T ADVANCED
+[safetyextra]
+  title = "360-T ADVANCED"
-Trust & Technology From Toyota active safety features that are designed to protect and prevent through various autonomous measures.
+  description = "Trust & Technology From Toyota active safety features that are designed to protect and prevent through various autonomous measures."

-[safe-t]
+[safety]
    [[safety.link]]
      title= "Defy With Confidence"
-     description= "Now equipped with a 360º suite of advanced safety technologies for a safer drive for everyone in the Vios.
-     <br>*Driver remains solely responsible for safe driving at all times."
+     description= "Now equipped with a 360º suite of advanced safety technologies for a safer drive for everyone in the Vios.<br>*Driver remains solely responsible for safe driving at all times." img= "vios-26"
-     img= "vios-26"
    [[safety.link]]
      title= "Pre-Collision System (PCS)*"
      description= "Uses Stereo Camera to detect potential collisions with other vehicles or pedestrians.
-Automatically apply the brakes to reduce the severity of a crash or prevent it.
-     <br>*Driver remains solely responsible for safe driving at all times."
+Automatically apply the brakes to reduce the severity of a crash or prevent it.<br>*Driver remains solely responsible for safe driving at all times." img= "vios-27"
-     img= "vios-27"
    [[safety.link]]
      title= "Adaptive Cruise Control (ACC)*"
-     description= "Detects speed and distance of vehicles in front to automatically adjust and maintain speed from a safe following distance.
-     <br>*Driver remains solely responsible for safe driving at all times."
+     description= "Detects speed and distance of vehicles in front to automatically adjust and maintain speed from a safe following distance.<br>*Driver remains solely responsible for safe driving at all times." img= "vios-28"
-     img= "vios-28"
    [[safety.link]]
      title= "Front Departure Alert (FDA)*"
      description= "Automatic notification when the vehicle in front has departed.
-Alerts the driver via the display and audio buzz.
-     <br>*Driver remains solely responsible for safe driving at all times."
+Alerts the driver via the display and audio buzz.<br>*Driver remains solely responsible for safe driving at all times." img= "vios-29"
-     img= "vios-29"
    [[safety.link]]
      title= "Auto High Beam (AHB)*"
-     description= "Detects headlights of oncoming vehicles and proximity of taillights and switches automatically between low and high beam.
-     <br>*Driver remains solely responsible for safe driving at all times."
+     description= "Detects headlights of oncoming vehicles and proximity of taillights and switches automatically between low and high beam.<br>*Driver remains solely responsible for safe driving at all times." img= "vios-30"
-     img= "vios-30"
    [[safety.link]]
      title= "Lane Departure Warning (LDW)*"
      description= "Detects when vehicle is drifting out of its lane.
-Alerts the driver via the display and audio buzz.
-     <br>*Driver remains solely responsible for safe driving at all times."
+Alerts the driver via the display and audio buzz.<br>*Driver remains solely responsible for safe driving at all times." img= "vios-31"
-     img= "vios-31"
    [[safety.link]]
      title= "Lane Departure Prevention (LDP)*"
      description= "Automatically makes corrective steering to help driver keep the vehicle in its lane.
-Alerts the driver via the display and audio buzz.
-     <br>*Driver remains solely responsible for safe driving at all times."
+Alerts the driver via the display and audio buzz.<br>*Driver remains solely responsible for safe driving at all times." img= "vios-32"
-     img= "vios-32"
    [[safety.link]]
      title= "Lane Keeping Control (LKC)*"
-     description= "Constantly keeps the vehicle centred in its lane by actively applying slight corrective steering.
-     <br>*Driver remains solely responsible for safe driving at all times."
+     description= "Constantly keeps the vehicle centred in its lane by actively applying slight corrective steering.<br>*Driver remains solely responsible for safe driving at all times." img= "vios-33"
-     img= "vios-33"
    [[safety.link]]
      title= "3D Panoramic View Monitor (PVM)"